Giorgi Tsitaishvili: Loan spells in Poland

 On 7 March 2022, following the start of the Russian invasion of Ukraine, FIFA announced all the contracts of foreign players in Ukraine would be suspended until 30 June 2022 and they are allowed to sign with clubs outside Ukraine until 30 June 2022.
 On 6 April 2022, Tsitaishvili moved to Polish Ekstraklasa side Wisła Kraków on a loan until the end of the season.
 He appeared in seven league games, scoring one goal, before leaving the relegated team on 7 June 2022.

 In late June, he left Dynamo's pre-season camp to return to Poland and join defending champions Lech Poznań on a one-year loan spell.
 On 9 July 2022, he made his competitive debut for Lech as a starter in a 2–0 Polish Super Cup loss against Raków Częstochowa.

 Loan to Dinamo Batumi

 In early July 2023, Erovnuli Liga club Dinamo Batumi announced signing Tsitaishvili on a year-long loan deal.
 He made a debut with Dinamo in a UEFA Europa Conference League game against Tirana on 13 July 2023.
 Later the same year, the player won the league title with this club.

 Loan to Granada

 On 26 July 2024, Tsitaishvili joined Spanish Segunda División side Granada on a one-year loan deal.
 On 15 August, he took part in an opening match of the season against Albacete.

 On 29 September 2024, Tsitaishvili scored his first Spanish goal in a 2–2 draw against Burgos.

 Loan to Metz

-On 11 July 2025, Tsitaishvili joined Metz in France.
+On 11 July 2025, Tsitaishvili joined French Ligue 1 club Metz on loan.

+Rayo Vallecano

+On 12 August 2026, Tsitaishvili joined Spanish La Liga side Rayo Vallecano on a permanent transfer.